-- a) Valve proving on startup: Gas pressure switch-min (gas shortage test) is not sampled in phase 22, but during valve proving at the end of the filling time. - b) Valve proving on shutdown/deactivated Gas pressure switch-min is sampled at the end of preignition.
-For that purpose, a new phase 39 (pressure switch-min test) is introduced and evaluation of gas shortage is made at the end of the phase (duration of phase = filling time).
+- a) Valve proving on startup: - Gas pressure switch-min (gas shortage test) is not sampled in phase 22, but during valve proving at the end of the filling time. - b) Valve proving on shutdown / deactivated: - Gas pressure switch-min is sampled after preignition.
+For that purpose, a new phase 39 (pressure switch-min test) is introduced and, at the end of the phase (duration of phase = filling time).
 In practice, this represents an extension of preignition by the filling time, if valve proving via gas pressure switch-min was selected.